 “When the people of Old Sarum realised that there was an excellent hotel in the valley, they moved the Cathedral to be nearer it”

-More importantly to the local community the Hotel offered farmers from rural villages an ideal place to stay whilst visiting Salisbury Cattle Market.
+More importantly to the local community The Red Lion Hotel offered farmers from rural villages an ideal place to stay whilst visiting Salisbury Cattle Market.
 It was also much used by traders visiting the nearby market which is still held on Tuesdays and Saturdays to this day in the Market Square.